Frequently Asked Questions – About the CCE

 - Where can I find updates on investigations?

 - I was contacted by your office.
 How do I know it isn't a scam?

-- I was contacted by your office and told I might be a witness.
+- I was contacted by the CCE and told I might be a witness.
 What does that mean?

-- As a potential witness, do I have to participate in an interview with investigators?
+- In response to a request for an interview as a potential witness, do I have to cooperate with investigators?

 - As a potential witness, if I agree to an interview, can I have someone present with me?

 - I received a notification from your office informing me that I'm being investigated.
 What does that mean?

 - Can I go to jail for breaking the Canada Elections Act?